The signs of îmân

 The sign of îmân

-I commit many sins but repent of them later.
+Question: I commit many sins but repent of them later.
 I am saying to myself, “Am I without îmân?”
 Isn’t there an infallible criterion indicating that I have îmân?

 ANSWER